-In a browser, type the URL or IP address for your SL1 system and type /ap2 at the end of the URL or IP address.
-For example: https://sl1.sciencelogic.com/ap2 or https://10.1.1.99/ap2.
+1. In a browser, type the URL or IP address for your SL1 system.
 The login page for SL1 appears:

-- 2. Type the current user name and password you use with SL1 and click Log In. - 3.
-If your company uses Single Sign-On (SSO) for authentication, you will be redirected to your company's SSO page, where you can log in to SL1 with your SSO credentials.
+2. Type the current user name and password you use with SL1 and click Log In.
+The SL1 login button displays a spinning status icon while you are being logged in.

+- 3. If your company uses Single Sign-On (SSO) for authentication, you will be redirected to your company's SSO page, where you can log in to SL1 with your SSO credentials.
 When you log out, the logout screen redirects you to an SSO page instead of the typical login screen. - 4.
 If you are logging in for the first time, you will be prompted to change your password.
 Type your username, your old password, and type your new password twice in the New Password and Confirm Password fields.
-Click [Reset Password]. - For an Administrator user, the End User License Agreement (EULA) appears the first time that user logs in to SL1.
+Click [Reset Password]. - 5.
+If your SL1 system is a Military Unique Deployment (MUD) system, a Disclaimer modal appears, and you will need to click [OK] after reading the text to use SL1. - 6.
+For an Administrator user, the End User License Agreement (EULA) appears the first time the Administrator user logs in to SL1.
 The user must agree to the terms before using SL1.